 What about another visit to Tokyo?

 Yes, I agree that my rant against common prejudice about Tokyo does sound a tad negative, but that definitely does not mean that my general experience of Tokyo was bad.
 I am still mesmerized by the place and I feel that in our week there we got to see and experience a lot.
-But we only managed to scratch the surface and would love to come back.
+At the same time we only managed to scratch the surface and would love to come back.
 This feeling I often get during our trips.
 But there is something more about Tokyo.
 I have not been able to get my head around the impressions the city left on me.
 When my friends ask me how the trip went, I find it difficult to find words.
 When I look at the notes I took during the trip (I always take notes during our trips to make sure to remember where we went and what we did there), it almost feels like I am reading about somebody else’s trip.
 The city is just too big and diverse and mystical for me to be able to summarize it in a couple of sentences.
 Therefore I don’t feel that a simple return visit would suffice.
 Instead, I would like to learn Japanese, move to Tokyo and live there for at least a year.
 This is probably the only way to truly experience this megacity and to have any chance of understanding the fascinating Japanese culture.
 Until Emili grows up I don’t see us living anywhere other than Sweden.
 But after that… who knows?